 Family picnics, the sounds of nature, meals made from scratch, fishing on a Sunday afternoon, less busy schedules and fresh flowers on the table.
-The more we listen, the more we realize we are not the only ones craving these moments.
+The more I listen, the more I realize I’m not the only one craving these moments.

 Eleanor lived in a time when these experiences were more common.
-And as we spent the past year fixing up her old farmstead and learning more about her, it ignited the desire to adapt stories of her life within our own families--among the demands of a fast paced society, energetic kids, keeping order in our homes, and pursuing our businesses.
-However, we quickly learned that it wasn’t simpler in terms of a successful garden crop or keeping chickens alive from predators!
-But despite the challenges, we were encouraged with more moments of quiet and less moments of screen time.
-We wanted to be more intentional with the way we spent our days and create an atmosphere to foster quality conversations with the people we love.
+As I spent endless hours fixing up her old farmstead and learning more about her, it ignited the desire to adapt stories of her life within my own family.
+I wanted to be more intentional with the way I spent my days and create an atmosphere to foster quality conversations with the people I love.

-Then we realized, many of our followers showed interest in preserving Eleanor's past, so why not share our own personal journey along with it?
-To open the conversation on how we are attempting the “simpler life” both at Eleanor’s and in our modern-day lives, homes and schedules.
-The beauty about this is, we can collaborate as a community because so many of you are living out the areas we are trying to adopt.
-Our hope is, we can learn from each other and no longer dream about days gone by, but instead live them...today!
+The beauty about this is, we can collaborate as a community because so many of you are living out the areas I am trying to adopt.
+My hope is, we can learn from each other and no longer dream about days gone by, but instead live them...today!